phreeza/manuscript_axon_potentials/doc/manuscript.md

 We modeled axons using NEURON [@Hines1997NEURON; @Hines2009NEURON] and extended previous work by @Kuba2009Roles, which included the high- and low-threshold potassium channels used by @Rathouz1998Characterization.
 The axon was modeled as a sequence of active nodes and passive myelinated segments.
 The nodes and myelinated segments had lengths of 2\ µm and 75\ µm, respectively.
 We included branching axons in our simulations.
 Branches were generated by connecting two passive segments to a node, and continuing the alternation of active and passive segments in each resulting branch.
 In cases where the positions of bifurcations or terminations of axons were fixed, the closest passive segment was shortened in order to obtain the total length before the bifurcation or termination.
+To approximate the infinitely long axons, we added segments of appropriate length before and after the shown portions of the axon.
+We chose the additional length by incrementally increasing the length until there was no visual difference between successive each lengthening of the axon segments, arriving at a length of 3 mm at each end.

 To evoke an action potential at a designated time, a special conductance was temporarily activated in the first node of Ranvier.
 The conductance had a reversal